 Machining a sphere

 You make use of a computer drafting program to set up an angle.
 The cutting edge faces inwards, and the tool has to be set at an angle.
-The part rotates under the tool, and a spherical surface is made.
+The part rotates under the device, and a spherical surface is made.

 There is the X, Y, and Z allowance that represent the amount of material remaining.
 On a part to be removed later.
 The stepover is the material removed from the left or right side using a cutting tool.

 The top of the stock is the stock used to make the part.
 The feed height is the height that the tool takes before feeding.
 Retract height is the height the tool retracts between moves.
-Clearance height is the height the tool moves between operations.
+Clearance height is the height the device moves between operations.